GoosefleetEO/allianceauth-buyback-program/README.md

 1. Each buyback program operates at a location that is constructed of `SolarSystem` and a `Custom name`.
 To add a new location click on the `add location` button on the buyback page.

 Find a solar system by typing in the solar system box.
 Then determine a name for the structure.
 Most often you want to use the actual ingame name of the structure so that people are able to identify the location.

+### Additional settings
+Name | Description | Default
+BUYBACKPROGRAM_TRACKING_PREFILL | This is the prefill tag you will have on the tracking description for your contracts | aa-bbp

 ### Program
 Once you have created a location you can setup the actual program.
 Click on the `create program` button to create a new program.